Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Methodology

 \section{Methodology}

-As mentioned above, the proposed DPINN for phase-field modeling serves as an AI-based multiphase-flow simulator capable of resolving sharp interfaces and phase change through modified network architecture and optimization strategies.
-First, as shown in Fig. \ref{fig: flowchat}a, the proposed DPINN is employed to simulate three-phase flows by solving the energy-stable phase-field model of the coupled AC–CH–NS equations without relying on any data-driven prior information.
-Second, in terms of network architecture (Fig. \ref{fig: flowchat}b), we introduce Fourier embedding and discontinuity-aware layers to automatically detect and approximate sharp interfaces, and a learnable artificial viscosity limited to interfacial regions to improve solution stability.
-Finally, in terms of optimization, time-marching and adaptive loss-weighting strategies are incorporated to mitigate long-term error accumulation and gradient conflicts among the coupled equations in the multi-objective optimization, respectively.
+As mentioned above, the proposed DPINN method serves as an artificial intelligence (AI)-based multiphase flow simulator, capable of accurately resolving sharp interfaces and phase changes through enhanced network architecture and optimization strategies.
+Figure \ref{fig: flowchat}a presents the flowchart of the proposed DPINN method for phase-field modeling of three-phase flows governed by the coupled AC–CH–NS equations, without relying on any data-driven prior information (Section \ref{sub:2.1}).
+In terms of network architecture (Figure \ref{fig: flowchat}b), we introduce Fourier embedding and discontinuity-aware layers to automatically detect and approximate sharp interfaces (Section \ref{sub:2.2}), and a learnable artificial viscosity limited to interfacial regions to improve solution stability (Section \ref{sub:2.2.5}).
+In terms of optimization, time-marching and adaptive loss-weighting strategies are employed to mitigate long-horizon errors and gradient conflicts among the coupled equations, respectively, for the accurate modeling of phase change dynamics (Section \ref{sub:2.3}).